DOI-USGS/modflow-setup/Readme.md

-modflow-setup
+Modflow-setup
 -----------------------------------------------
-Package to facilitate automated setup of MODFLOW models, from source data including shapefiles, rasters, and other MODFLOW models that are geo-located.
+Modflow-setup is a Python package for automating the setup of MODFLOW groundwater models from grid-independent source data including shapefiles, rasters, and other MODFLOW models that are geo-located.
 Input data and model construction options are summarized in a single configuration file.
 Source data are read from their native formats and mapped to a regular finite difference grid specified in the configuration file.
 An external array-based [flopy](https://github.com/modflowpy/flopy) model instance with the desired packages is created from the sampled source data and default settings.
 MODFLOW input can then be written from the flopy model instance.

 ### Version 0.1